 Luxury Holiday Home Rental Check List For Guests

 When you arrive at the accommodation, have a good look around the space.
 Check that the bed is comfortable, the bedding is of decent quality.
 Make sure the W-Fi works.
 Ask about security and keys to the property.
 Use the checklist above and review the listing photographs to make sure they are a true reflection of the place.
 If you have any concerns raise them with the host immediately.
 It’s a good idea to read the terms and conditions of the website you booked through along with the grievance procedure before you arrive.
 I hope you have an enjoyable stay wherever you end up!

 Savoy Bed Linen Collection from The White Company (Affiliate Link and Picture Link)

-If you do want to stay somewhere amazing, you can try The Plum Guide.
+If you do want to stay somewhere amazing, you can try The Plum Guide (Affiliate Link).
 They send out critics to view the properties in advance.
 Unfortunately, they don’t cover Amsterdam yet; otherwise, I would have booked via them.
-They do feature cities such as London, New York and more so take a look at The Plum Guide Website for more information.
+They do feature cities such as London, New York and more so take a look at The Plum Guide Website (Affiliate Link) for more information.

 Author: Homegirl London.
 Photographs: The White Company.
 Disclosure: This feature includes the following affiliate partner links – The White Company and The Plum Guide (if you click through from my website and purchase items from the affiliates, I will earn a small commission).